Why Baseboards Become Moldy After Leaks

 Why Moisture Gets Trapped Behind Baseboards

 One of the main reasons baseboards become moldy after leaks is that moisture becomes trapped behind trim.
-While open surfaces may dry quickly, enclosed spaces behind baseboards dry much more slowly.
-This difference in drying speed creates ideal conditions for mold growth.
+Open surfaces may dry quickly, but enclosed spaces behind baseboards dry much more slowly.

 Baseboards Create Small Enclosed Spaces

-Baseboards are installed tightly against walls and flooring, leaving narrow gaps behind them.
-These small cavities limit airflow and trap moisture once water enters.
+Baseboards are installed tightly against walls and flooring, leaving narrow gaps behind and below the trim.
+These small spaces restrict airflow and hold moisture once water enters.

 These hidden spaces often: